 - Lasers are typically modular and can be mounted on just about any line

-- Laser focus can be adjusted to adjust for the material being processed
+- Laser focus can be adjusted for the material and field size to be processed

 Contact us for more info on Laser Perforation Solutions

 - Exact cuts = less waste

 - More flexibility = effective responsive to your customer requirements

 - Easy mounting and integration into your existing machinery